ddsc/ddsc-site/README.rst

   Only available in DEBUG mode.
 Test private/public annotation visibility with this. model_name, model_pk
   Search for annotations related to a specific model instance.
-For example a Timeseries with a specific UUID. datetime_from, datetime_until
+For example a Timeseries with a specific UUID. model_names_pks
+  Search for annotations related to a whole set of model instances.
+  Separate different pairs of model name and PK with a semi-colon (';', or %3B in url encoding).
+  Separate model name and PK with a comma (',', or %2C in url encoding).
+  For example, ``model_names_pks=location%2C54%3Btimeseries%2Csome-uuid-here``.
+datetime_from, datetime_until
   Search annotations in a specific time range.
 Takes any dateutil.parser compatible format, for example ISO8601: "2013-03-21T14:46:50.000". text